Ic3Man1/Snake_AI/README.md

-# Snake Game (Pygame)
+# Snake Game (Pygame + Reinforcement Learning)

-This project is a simple implementation of the classic Snake game using Python and Pygame.
+This project is an implementation of the classic Snake game using Python and Pygame, augmented with a reinforcement learning AI agent that learns to play the game through trial and error.

-It was created by following this tutorial:
+It was built by following this tutorial:
 [Build the Snake Game with Python and Pygame - YouTube](https://www.youtube.com/watch?v=L8ypSXwyBds)
-(by Python Engineer)
+(by freeCodeCamp.org)

 ## Features

 - Snake grows when it eats food
 - Game over when the snake hits the wall or itself
-- Clean and readable Pygame-based code
+- Clean and modular Pygame-based code
 - Score tracking
+- Deep Q-Learning agent that learns to play using reinforced learning

+## How it works

+An AI agent is trained using Deep Q-Learning to play the Snake game.
+When you run the program, you will observe the agent learning in real-time.
+At first, the movements may seem random or ineffective, but as training continues, the AI gradually learns to survive longer and improve its score.
+This demonstrates how reinforcement learning allows agents to improve through experience.

 ## How to Run